 Rust attempts to mitigate the negative effects of using threads, but programming in a multithreaded context still takes careful thought and requires a code structure that is different from that in programs running in a single thread.

 Programming languages implement threads in a few different ways, and many operating systems provide an API the language can call for creating new threads.
 The Rust standard library uses a 1:1 model of thread implementation, whereby a program uses one operating system thread per one language thread.
-There are crates that implement other models of threading that make different tradeoffs to the 1:1 model.
+There are crates that implement other models of threading that make different trade-offs to the 1:1 model.

 Creating a New Thread with spawn

 To create a new thread, we call the thread::spawn function and pass it a closure (we talked about closures in Chapter 13) containing the code we want to run in the new thread.
-The example in Listing 16-1 prints some text from a main thread and other text from a new thread:
+The example in Listing 16-1 prints some text from a main thread and other text from a new thread.

 src/main.rs